sadhikavarakala/financial_ratios_analysis/README.md

 # Financial Ratios PySpark Pipeline

 This project is a PySpark-based data engineering pipeline that reads raw financial statement CSVs (Profit & Loss, Balance Sheet, Cash Flow) for a company from Google Cloud Storage, cleans and transforms the data, calculates standard financial ratios, and writes the results to a Google BigQuery table.
+The pipeline can be run locally or on a distributed Spark cluster such as Google Cloud Dataproc.

 ## Features